Buying an established practice vs. starting your own

-- Location and price: A practice that’s located in a busy urban area may be more expensive to purchase, but bring in more patients over the long-term than a practice located in a regional area.
+- Location and purchase price: A gp practice that’s located in a busy urban area may have a higher purchase price, but bring in more patients over the long-term than a practice located in a regional area.
 Seek a professional review of the practice’s financial statements to assess its value and future income earning capacity.

-- Premise ownership: Does the practice currently own or lease its premises?
+- Premise ownership: Does the existing owner of the practice currently own or lease its premises?
 What are the terms of the lease, and are you likely to be able to continue the lease for at least a number of years?
 If there’s a mortgage attached to the practice, how much are the payments and when are they due?